macroecolab/macroecolab.github.io/_members/kenshin_matsumoto.md

 ---

-Japanese 4th year student

-I am interested in the interaction between human and wildlife!

-My research is about Japanese serow (antelope goat)
+I am a 4th year biology student at Tohoku University interested in interactions between humans and wildlife.
+Currently, I am researching the how the distribution of Japanese serow (antelope goat) is affected by deer and how it may change in the future.